daramcq/sec_skillshare/pythonic/README.md

 ```python
 [print(x) for x in [1, 2, 3]]
 ```
-We can also use this style for creating a new dictionary.
+We can also use this style for creating a new list.
 ```python
 squares = [x * x for x in [1, 2, 3]]
 ```